Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: Theoretical modeling

-From the properties of the Hamiltonian in Eq.~(\ref{eq:Twomodes}), we can infer the characteristic features of the chiral cavity.
-Upon reflection of the entire system (molecule plus cavity), the molecule transforms into its mirror image while the cavity polarization is inverted ( LHCP$\leftrightarrow$RHCP).
+From the properties of the Hamiltonian in Eq.~(\ref{eq:Twomodes}), we can infer some of the characteristic features of a chiral cavity.
+Upon a reflection of the total system (molecule plus cavity) the molecule transforms into its mirror image while the cavity polarization is inverted ( LHCP$\leftrightarrow$RHCP).
 The energy of the system remains the same because there is no parity-violating interaction in the Hamiltonian \cite{appelquist1986spontaneous}.
-However, while a non-chiral molecule is indistinguishable from its mirror image, performing the reflection of a chiral system will produce a different enantiomer, non-superimposable with the original molecule.
+However, while a non-chiral molecule is indistinguishable from its mirror image, performing a reflection of a chiral system will produce a different enantiomer, non-superimposable with the original molecule.
 Therefore non-chiral molecules have the same energy inside two differently circularly polarized cavities.
-On the other hand, a chiral molecule in a chiral cavity has the same energy as the other enantiomer in a cavity with the opposite circular polarization.
-Most importantly, there is no symmetry of the Hamiltonian that requires the two enantiomers to have the same energy in the same chiral cavity.
-Strong coupling between circularly polarized light and chiral molecules might therefore be a viable way to discriminate enantiomers, as shown in Fig.~\ref{fig:RS_SR}. \\ The discriminating properties are lost when the dipole approximation is adopted, even if the field polarization remains chiral.
+On the other hand, a chiral molecule in a chiral cavity, e.g. a LHCP cavity, has the same energy as the other enantiomer in a cavity with the opposite polarization, e.g. a RHCP cavity.
+Most importantly, there is no symmetry of the Hamiltonian that requires the two enantiomers to have the same energy in the same chiral cavity, unlike in the vacuum case.
+Strong coupling between circularly polarized light and chiral molecules might therefore be a viable way to create a energy difference between enantiomers, as shown in Fig.~\ref{fig:RS_SR}.
+We refer to these cavity induced energy differences as the discrimination power of the cavity. \\ The discriminating properties are lost when the dipole approximation is adopted, even if the field polarization remains chiral.
 This can be verified by setting $e^{i\mathbf{k}\mathbf{r}}$ equal to one in Eq.~(\ref{eq:Twomodes}).
 In this case, the Hamiltonians for the LHCP and RHCP cavities have the same eigenvalues, as one Hamiltonian can be transformed into the other through a relabeling of the wave vectors ($\mathbf{k}\leftrightarrow-\mathbf{k}$).
-Thus, the exponential $e^{i\mathbf{k}\mathbf{r}}$ in the field parameterization plays a critical role for the discriminating power of the cavity.\\ We will employ the Hamiltonian in Eq.~(\ref{eq:Twomodes}) to study a chiral molecule in a chiral cavity.
+Thus, the exponential $e^{i\mathbf{k}\mathbf{r}}$ in the field parameterization plays a critical role for the discriminating power of the cavity.
+Modeling the chiral nature of the electromagnetic field, therefore, requires that we go beyond the dipole approximation in the description of the cavity field.
+These effects have not been included in \textit{ab initio} QED methodologies so far \cite{ruggenthaler2014quantum,mandal2020polarized,haugland2020coupled}.
+Moreover, due to the nature of the chiral field, it is essential to use a complex Hamiltonian.
+This is a delicate aspect to take into account when designing a new wave function approach as discussed in Sec.~\ref{sec:QED-CC}.\\ We will employ the Hamiltonian in Eq.~(\ref{eq:Twomodes}) to study a chiral molecule in a chiral cavity.
 The eigenvalue problem of this Hamiltonian becomes easier if we remove the quadratic term in the field.
-This can be accomplished carrying out a Bogoljubov transformation \cite{rokaj2022free} that introduces two new bosonic operators
+This can be accomplished by a Bogoljubov transformation \cite{rokaj2022free} that introduces two new bosonic operators $\alpha$ and $\beta$